Best Ever Italian Stuffing

 I seriously love this recipe, and I am not even a big stuffing fan.
 The Italian sausage, celery, onion, and seasonings make this a classic.
 The Italian bread (you could use the French bread too) takes it over the top.
 I love the big chunks of bread.

-How to make stuffing.
+how to make italian stuffing.

 There are those classic Thanksgiving favorites that are a table must-have.
 Pumpkin pie, cranberries, turkey and ham.
 It seems that everyone has their favorite stuffing.
 Everyone who has this stuffing raves about it and always wants the recipe.
 Even at every family gathering whether it be Christmas or Thanksgiving, my aunts and uncles request this.